Weakened inspirals -- I: High mass ratio common envelope interactions in RGB stars: Results

 \section{Results}

 Here we present the orbital evolution, the characteristics of the ejected mass, and the state of the binary ejecta environment at the conclusion of the CE interaction.
-In Figure~\ref{fig:evolution_render} we show an overview of the evolution for three of our simulations, 68H, 85H, and 100H, from left to right respectively.
+In Figure~\ref{fig:evolution_render} we show an overview of the evolution for three of our simulations, 68IH, 85IH, and 100IH, from left to right respectively.
 We take four snapshots in time, shown vertically, where the first two show progressing RLOF, leading into the start and end of the dynamical inspiral in the latter two panels, respectively.